Base Project

 Right-click in the Tour Browser window and select “Add Project” from the popup menu.

-Note: This will add the nodes and associated List View elements from the EN-DEMO project into the EN project.
+Note: This will add the nodes and associated List View elements from the A2_BASE_DEMO project into the B1_CLEAN_START.(p2vr) project.

-Delete the second loading node in the Tour Browser by right-clicking on it and selecting “Remove Panorama from Tour”.
+Select the “Loading” node, right click and from the dropdown menu select “Remove Panorama from Tour”.
 When you see the warning message, click “Yes.”

-From the *ASSETS_CLEAN_START > Panoramas folder, select “Street Food.jpg” and click Open.
+Select the “Street Food.jpg” file and click Open

 Click on the dropdown menu and select “prevnext”

-In the Project User Data > Title: change Base EN to Clean Start.
+In the Project User Data > Title: change A1 Base to B1 Clean Start.

 Open the List View and delete the Point Hotspot.